grnet/doc.pidconsortium.eu/content/index.md

 		<li class="highlight-module">
 			<a href="/guides/overview/"><span class="big-icon glyphicon-book"></span></a>
 			<h2><a href="/guides/overview/">Get Started</a></h2>
-			<p>Get started with the EPIC API.
+			<p>Get started with the ePIC API.
 Browse the documentation</p>
 		</li>
 		<li class="highlight-module">
 			<a href="/guides/api/"><span class="big-icon glyphicon-list-alt"></span></a>
 			<h2><a href="/guides/api/">API</a></h2>
-			<p>Enable the use of persistent identifiers in your application using the EPIC API</p>
+			<p>Enable the use of persistent identifiers in your application using the ePIC API</p>
 		</li>
 		<li class="highlight-module">
 			<a href="mailto:contact@pidconsortium.eu" target='blank'><span class="big-icon glyphicon-envelope"></span></a>